unparalleled-js/docs-1/developing-connectors/sdk/quick-Start.md

 ### Creating a new custom connector
 In the top right corner of the page, you'll see a button to create a new custom connector.
 Clicking this will take you to your new custom connector's home page.
 This page will be where you can begin writing custom connector code and find useful information about it like its share link and version history.

-### Changing your connector title, description and logo
+### Changing your connector title, description, and logo
 When first creating your custom connector, it is given a default title, logo and empty description.
 You should populate these fields first to make it easier to search for your custom connector when looking through your personal registry in the future.

 Custom connector title changes can be done by clicking on the pencil icon next to the custom connector and editing the name in the box that appears.
 Saving your changes can be done by clicking the green tick when you are done.
 Clear any unsaved changes by clicking the grey cross instead.